McMahonLab/MAGstravaganza/README.md

   - consolidated_pathway_data.csv/xls: aggregated pathway prediction data for input into Figure 3
   - *.xls files with lake, phylum, and "pathways in the name are the pathwya prediction files
   - *.csv files with lake and phylum have pathway data aggregated by phylum
+  - split_by_lake_phylum.R: split the IMG_function_data by lake and phylum
+  - pathways_template.xls: Template for running pathway prediction.
+Paste IMG function data into the 1st worksheet to use.
 - Supplemental/
+  - Assorted files used for supplemental tables, figures, and datasets.
+Mostly redundant with supplemental info accompanying the manuscript.